Ayurvedic Dry Brushing

 But in my thirties, something changed.

-After every flight—whether a short hop to Denver or a long international trip—my feet and lower legs would swell.
+After every flight—whether a short hop or a long international journey—my feet and lower legs would swell.
 Badly.
-It didn’t matter what I tried: aisle seats, compression socks, walking the cabin, more water, less wine… nothing worked.
-The swelling was painful and sometimes took days to disappear.
+I tried everything: aisle seats, compression socks, walking the cabin, more water, less wine (tragic), elevation, stretching… nothing worked.

-And I was scared.
-Travel was one of my greatest joys, and I didn’t want to lose it.
+And honestly?
+I was scared.
+Travel is one of my greatest joys, and I didn’t want to give it up.

 Then I had a moment of clarity: